-If there’s something more shrouded in mystery in the accounting profession than the legality of digital signatures, we’d need Shaggy and Scooby and the gang on the case.
+If there’s something more shrouded in mystery in the accounting profession than the legality of digital signatures, we’d need Scooby and the gang on the case.

 Time and time again I hear of accountants and bookkeepers unwilling to accept digital signatures from clients.
 And you know what?
 I can’t say I blame them.
 There’s a distinct lack of clarity around digital signatures that is hindering the industry from adopting this efficient, time-saving innovation.
 It’s a technology that sits at the heart of a connected practice.

 Let’s see if we can break down some of the mystery surrounding the legality and use of digital signatures.